 Benchmarks and setup.
 We performed experiments using two sets of benchmark applications (Table 1).
 We picked 6 benchmarks from the Software Infrastructure Repository (SIR) [5].
 These are the only SIR benchmarks we could compile using the Microsoft Phoenix compiler [4].
 Each SIR benchmark contains several buggy versions and each of these versions contains a single bug.
 We also considered four large, real world applications, gcc [3], apache portable library (apr) [1], two versions of a binary translator being developed internally in Microsoft (translate.v1 and translate.v2) and the EDG C++ compiler.
 We use the test suites provided with these applications to generate the set of successful and failing runs.
-We evaluate the adaptive profiling mechanism by re-running the test suite in each iteration.
-This methodology mirrors our assumption that a deployed application is likely to generate reasonably similar profiles until changes are made or the bugs are fixed.
 We performed our experiments on a system with the Intel Pentium Core 2 Duo CPU (1.6Ghz) and 3 GB of RAM running Windows Vista.
 While measuring overheads, we estimate the execution time of a benchmark by running the benchmark 5 times, ignoring the first run and computing the average of the other 4 runs.